+No, it doesn’t and none of the islands close down.
 The Greek islands have permanent residents that stay on the islands throughout the year.
 For instance, Santorini has 5 high schools, with a permanent population of 15.520 people!

 There are indeed businesses that their owners prefer to close down but those are usually the large hotel complexes, clubs, big restaurants, etc.

 So, don’t worry that you will go to Santorini in October and it will be just you and 3 stray fat cats.
 You will definitely find everything that you need at Santorini just at much lower prices, better – fast – service, and in a more relaxed environment.